AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-edit-column-width-permanently.md

 content-type: reference
 product-area: reporting;user-management
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: permanently edit the width of a column
+title: "View: permanently edit the width of a column"
 description: You can temporarily modify to width of columns by dragging and dropping their margins to match the desired width.
 For more information, see Modify column width and order.
 ---